ChrisPenner/ChrisPenner.github.io/site/drafts/restricting-monads.md

 we shouldn't stop looking for abstractions which are a better fit for the problems we generally face in day-to-day programming.

-Selective Applicatives are a great step in the right direction, but are unfortunately under-utilized, aren't part of Haskell's Functor-Applicative-Monad Hierarchy, and don't have their own syntax.
+Selective Applicatives are a great step in the right direction, but are unfortunately under-utilized, aren't part of Haskell s Functor-Applicative-Monad Hierarchy, and don't have their own syntax.

 This is just one post in a series I have planned, but I've noticed that multiple years of thinking on these problems have passed